Tristan and Iseult: British

+There are references to March ap Meichion (Mark son of Meichion) and Trystan ap Tallwch (Tristan son of Tallwch) in the Welsh Triads, some gnomic poetry, the Mabinogion stories, and the 11th-century hagiography of Illtud.
+A character called Drystan appears as one of King Arthur's advisers at the end of The Dream of Rhonabwy, a 13th-century tale in the Middle Welsh prose collection known as the Mabinogion; Iseult is also a member of Arthur's court in Culhwch and Olwen, another Mabinogion tale.
+According to Alan Lupack, a fragmentary poem that speaks of Drystan and March in the Black Book of Carmarthen may be the only Welsh Tristan written material that predates the works of French poetry.

 The mid-6th century "Drustanus Stone" in southeast Cornwall close to Castle Dore has an inscription referring to Drustan, son of Cunomorus (Mark).
 However, not all historians agree that the Drustan referred to is the archetype of Tristan.
-The inscription is heavily eroded, but the earliest records of the stone, dating to the 16th century, all agree on some variation of CIRVIVS / CIRUSIUS as the name inscribed.
-It was first read as a variation of DRUSTANUS in the late 19th century.
-The optimistic reading corresponds to the 19th-century revival of medieval romance.
-A 2014 study using 3D scanning supported the initial "CI" reading rather than the backward-facing "D."
+The inscription is heavily eroded, but the earliest records of the stone, dating to the 16th century, all agree on some variation of Cirvivs / Cirusius as the name inscribed.
+It was first read as a variation of Drustanus in the late 19th century, corresponding to the 19th-century revival of medieval romance.
+A 2014 study using 3D scanning supported the reading of the backward-facing "D".

-There are references to March ap Meichion (Mark) and Trystan in the Welsh Triads, some gnomic poetry, the Mabinogion stories, and the 11th-century hagiography of Illtud.
-A character called Drystan appears as one of King Arthur's advisers at the end of The Dream of Rhonabwy, a 13th-century tale in the Middle Welsh prose collection known as the Mabinogion.
-Iseult is also a member of Arthur's court in Culhwch and Olwen, an earlier Mabinogion tale.

 Irish

 Scholars have given much attention to possible Irish antecedents to the Tristan legend.
 An ill-fated love triangle is featured in several Irish works, most notably in Tóraigheacht Dhiarmada agus Ghráinne (The Pursuit of Diarmuid and Gráinne).
 In this literary work, the ageing Fionn mac Cumhaill is to marry the young princess, Gráinne.
 At the betrothal ceremony, she falls in love with Diarmuid Ua Duibhne, one of Fionn's most trusted warriors.
 Gráinne gives a sleeping potion to all present but Diarmuid Ua Duibhne, and she convinces him to elope with her.
 Fianna pursues the fugitive lovers across Ireland.

 Another Irish analogue is Scéla Cano meic Gartnáin, preserved in the 14th-century Yellow Book of Lecan.
 In this tale, Cano is an exiled Scottish king who accepts the hospitality of King Marcan of Ui Maile.
-His young wife, Credd, drugs all present and convinces Cano to be her lover.
+Marcan's young wife, Credd, drugs all present and convinces Cano to be her lover.
 They try to keep a tryst while at Marcan's court, but they are frustrated by courtiers.
 In the end, Credd kills herself, and Cano dies of grief.